dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 ## Covenant

+This is the most important part of the system.
+This model is how we go from content addressable storage to content addressable execution.
+Covenants are how behaviour is introduced to the system.

 The Covenant system uses a PulseChain to represent a code package and its various revisions.
 This PulseChain may have children to represent subpackages, and may include forks, representing different flavours of release such as beta, dev, and prod.
+A Covenant represents the loaded piece of language specific code.

 The PulseChain will include CID links to the git repos that the code was generated from, strengthening the link between running code and committed code.

 To determine what packages to load, we need to be told what chainId to look for, and then which specific Pulse in that PulseChain contains the version we will be running.
 In development mode, we override this lookup by developer supplied functions at runtime, to allow rapid feedback.

 Publishing new versions of your code is done by making a new Pulse in the PulseChain.
-Your software package may be connected to, or listed on an aggregator PulseChain, to allow centralized searching.
+Your software package may be connected to, or listed on an aggregator PulseChain, to allow convenient discovery.
 Permissions and other management concerns are handled with the standard PulseChain methods.

 To be a valid Pulse that we can load code from, we need some minimum information in the state, described in the schema below.
-System covenants are loaded from the chain that they publish from, the same as user supplied covenants, except we shortcut the lookup and load process, and we also skip containment.
+System covenants are loaded from the chain that they publish from, the same as user supplied covenants, except we shortcut the lookup and load process, and we also skip containment by default, instead of requiring config options to skip containment for user supplied covenants.

 We have 3 types of dependencies in the system: